 First change the conversation; galvanising the community by highlighting the many positive developments happening in and around Port Pirie.

 We then explained simply that tenby10 is a goal (to reduce children’s blood lead levels).
 This message was told using the everyday familiarity of the number ‘10’, said in a way that the community could understand, relate to and connect with.

 Once new community understanding was established, we then reinforced the essential in-home health practices (said in new, engaging ways) and developed new ways too, for people to participate towards the goal.

-It was important that the message of the new brand theme reflected the great work undertaken to date within the community, and kept awareness high about the importance of everyone’s continued efforts for lowering children’s blood lead levels.
+It was important that a new name reflect the great work already accomplished in the community, while keeping awareness high about the importance of everyone’s continued efforts for lowering children’s blood lead levels.
 Here’s what we created.

-First we conceived the name ‘Ten for them’.
+Our insight for change.
 The new name and logo made for an easy transition, retaining connection to what people were familiar with.
-The figures in the logo took on the shape of a caricature we had introduced into the campaign during the previous year.

-Examples of the project work SmithAssociates has created under the Ten for Them community campaign to engage parents and older siblings in the essential daily practices for raising healthy young children in a lead smelter community.
+Further examples of the work SmithAssociates has created under the Ten for Them community campaign, to engage parents and older siblings in the essential daily practices for raising healthy young children in a lead smelter community.

-The ‘summer’ initiative (below) helped achieve further blood lead level reductions in the community, significantly with results being the best-ever recorded following the holiday seasonal period the sub-campaign was created to target.
+How things changed.
+This ‘Summer’ initiative (below) helped achieve significant further blood lead level reductions.
+Results were the best-ever recorded following the summer holiday (and drier, windier seasonal) period the sub-campaign was created to target.